 - On the Configure settings page, set the general properties for the new distributed port group and click Next.

-Choose when ports are assigned to virtual machines connected to this distributed port group.
+Select when ports are assigned to virtual machines connected to this distributed port group.

 Static binding: Assign a port to a virtual machine when the virtual machine connects to the distributed port group.